waydabber/BetterDisplay/README.md

 <img width="600" alt="screenshot" src="https://user-images.githubusercontent.com/37590873/196447617-eb386296-9937-4762-b6b4-513ad0e06b66.png">
 </div>

-### Fully scalable HiDPI desktop with BetterDisplay with native smooth scaling
+### Fully scalable HiDPI desktop with BetterDisplay using native smooth scaling

 Some Macs have issues with custom resolutions.
 Apple Silicon Macs notoriously don't allow sub-4K resolution displays to have HiDPI ("Retina") resolutions even though some 1440p display would greatly benefit from having a HiDPI "Retina" mode.
 On other Macs the resolution options for wide displays are too constrained.